canvasxyz/canvas/docs/ref/consistency.md

 # Consistency Model

-Canvas is a sync engine that allows you to define actions that are arbitrary JavaScript functions, which freely `get`, `set`, and `delete` records in a relational database.
+Canvas gives you a runtime environment that allows you to define actions that are arbitrary JavaScript functions, which freely `get`, `set`, and `delete` records in a relational database.

 The two basic guarantees that the runtime provides are: